Tewol/12-employee-tracker-mysql/README.md

   * Update employee managers,
   * View employees by manager,
   * Delete departments,
-  * Delete roles, and
+  * Delete roles,
-  * Delete employees
+  * Delete employees,
-  * View the total utilized budget of a department -- ie the combined salaries of all employees in that department
+  * View the total utilized budget of a department

+  ie combined salaries of all employees in that department

 ## Sample SQL JOINS: